thoom/restup/README.md

-        -p, --password PASSWORD          Password for Basic Authentication -u, --username USERNAME          Username for Basic Authentication -x, --xml [c|a]                  Sets the Content-Type and/or Accept Headers to use XML mime types (i.e. -xc) --version                    Shows client version
+        -p, --password PASSWORD          Password for Basic Authentication -u, --username USERNAME          Username for Basic Authentication -x, --xml [c|a]                  Sets the Content-Type and/or Accept Headers to use XML mime types (i.e. -xc) --verbose                    Provides a nice UI for your API responses --version                    Shows client version
             --help [details]             Shows this message